 How to Hide Bloatware Using PowerShell Commands?

-Often used interchangeably, PowerShell and Command Prompt isn’t the same.
-PowerShell is a command and scripting language that gives more control over Windows installation.
+Often used interchangeably, PowerShell and Command Prompt aren’t similar.
+PowerShell is a command and scripting language that gives enough control over Windows installation.

 Follow the steps to hide bloatware from PowerShell.